Boaz Bismuth: Biography

 From 2008 to April 2017, Bismuth served as the foreign affairs editor and correspondent for Israel Hayom, where on 30 April 2017 he replaced Amos Regev as the editor-in-chief.
-In March 2020 he became a commentator for HaHadashot 12, and in January 2022 he was removed from his position as editor-in-chief.
-On 25 July 2022, Bismuth announced that he would seek election to the Knesset as a member of the Likud, participating in Party list Primaries to be held by the party ahead of an upcoming legislative election.
+In 2020 he became a commentator for HaHadashot 12, and in January 2022 he was removed from his position as editor-in-chief.
+On 25 July 2022, Bismuth announced that he would seek election to the Knesset as a member of the Likud, participating in Party list primaries to be held by the party ahead of an upcoming legislative election.
+Bismuth won the 19th spot on the party's electoral list, and was elected as it won 32 seats in the election.

+Bismuth was elected the head of the Knesset's National Security Committee in February 2025, replacing Zvika Fogel as Otzma Yehudit left the government.
+Foghel returned to the government in May.
+Bismuth was appointed the head of the Knesset's Foreign Affairs and Defense Committee in August 2025, replacing Yuli Edelstein.

+Positions

+On 16 October 2023, a week after the October 7 attacks, Bismuth wrote on X (translated): "It must not be forgotten that even the "innocent citizens" - the cruel and monstrous people from Gaza took an active part in the pogrom in the Israeli settlements, in the systematic murder of Jews and the shedding of their blood, in the kidnapping of children, old people, and mothers, and in tying up babies and burning them alive!
+One mustn't pity the cruel, there is no place for any humanitarian gesture - the memory of Amalek must be erased!"At the end of December 2023, South Africa brought charges of genocide against Israel before the International Court of Justice.
+In the 84-page application, Bismuth's statement, among other ones, is seen as alleged evidence of Israeli "genocidal intentions against the Palestinian people".

+Bismuth has dismissed reports by Amnesty International, Human Rights Watch and others alleging a genocide in Gaza.
+He has denied that Israeli forces have killed journalists in Gaza, and has alleged that journalists come to Israel in order to kill Israelis.
+He has also denied claims of a famine in Gaza.

 Personal life

 Bismuth is married to his third wife, Ruth, a formerly-Catholic convert to Judaism from France.
 He has four children and resides in Tel Aviv.